-With the growing demand of water due to ever increasing population and economic development, it has been found that adhoc releases of water for various users at different times have resulted in confusion.
+Water is an essential and unique resources that provides life support for plants and animals.
+For humans, there can be nothing which is more important than water.
+The phenomenal growth in population during last two decades has resulted in excessive use of water resources in the country.
+The world population has tripled, but the use of water for human purpose are multiplied six fold.
+Today about 80 countries comprising of 40% of the population suffer from serious water crisis.
+According to an estimate, one out of six persons in the developing countries do not have enough drinking water.
+Leading experts on water resources have been warning that the world is heading towards a water shock which may dwarf the oil crisis.
 It is, therefore, advisable to have total water planning in a region for allocating water to different sectors for future also.
 The total and utilizable surface and ground water resources of the region are determined and requirement of water for different uses found out.
 More often than not total requirements would exceed the availability.
 In such circumstances water has to be allocated to different sectors after prioritization and optimization.
 There is no fixed universal mathematical principle by which priorities can be set up in a particular location.
 The priority to which water should be given would depend upon the local conditions like climate, soil, habits of the people, status of development of agriculture and industries, recreational and tourist requirements etc.

 A reservoir is created with the purpose of impounding part of the runoff from the catchment upstream by the construction of regulator or dam across a river or stream.
 Storage is done during the period when the flow is in excess of demand and released during the lean period so as to maintain constant water supply for drinking, irrigation and other uses including power generation, prevention of salt water intrusion.
 A barrage is a type of dam which consists of a line of large gates that can be opened or closed to control the amount of water passing the dam.
 The gates are set between flanking piers which are responsible for supporting the water load.
 They are often used to control and stabilize water flow of rivers for irrigation systems.
 According to the World Commission on Dams, a key difference between a barrage and a dam is that a dam is built for storing water in a reservoir, which raises the level of water significantly.
 A barrage is built for diverting water, and is generally built on flat terrain across wide meandering rivers, raising the water level only a few feet.
 Barrages are larger than head works.
 Barrages that are commonly used to dam a lagoon or estuary as a method to capture tidal power from tidal inflows are known as tidal barrages.
-The only difference between a weir and a barrage is of gates, that is the flow in barrage is regulated by gates and that in weirs, by its crest height.
+The only difference between a weir and a barrage is of gates that is the flow in barrage is regulated by gates and that in weirs, by its crest height.

-2.1 Classification of Regulator cum Bridges
+2.1 Classification of Regulator Cum Bridges